-The respondent, a 21-year-old Moroccan man, was apprehended at night by five officers in Greece near Lavara after crossing the Evros/Meriç river at the Greek-Turkish land border and walking for 6 hours.
+The respondent, a 21-year-old Moroccan man, was apprehended at night by five men in uniform in Greece near Lavara after crossing the Evros/Meriç river at the Greek-Turkish land border and walking for 6 hours.
 He was with five others, a Syrian man with his wife and three Moroccan men aged between 21 and 26 years.
-The five officers were wearing green trousers and jackets – identified as border guard patrol uniforms – with military boots and were holding guns.
+The five men in uniform were wearing green trousers and jackets with military boots and holding guns, which led the respondent to identify them as border guards.
 They were driving a green military truck.
 They communicated to the respondent and others in weak English.

 These officers took everything from them, including their phones, money – from some €50, from others €100 (dependent on what they had on them) – food and the rest of their belongings.
 The respondent explained that when they were caught, some of them were hit with batons by the officers, some others were not.
 Some of the group were also kicked and beaten with the officers hands.

 Another truck arrived, with two more officers.
 This truck was white and described as an old Ford van.
 The respondent explained that he could not see their uniforms clearly as they were ordered to “look down” and had to “keep crawling” to get to the truck.